izyuumi/yumiizumi/src/content/blog/programming-recap-2023.md

 ## Contributions on GitHub

-This year, I've made several contributions to open-source projects, 1577 contributions as of December 19, and have an ongoing streak of contributions since October 17.
+This year, I've made several contributions to open-source projects, 1621 contributions, and have an ongoing streak of contributions since October 17.
 Some significants include contributions to [Dime](https://github.com/rarfell/dimeApp) (almost 500 stars!), and development of [yumi.to](https://github.com/izyumidev/yumi.to), [xcode-discord-rpc](https://github.com/izyumidev/xcode-discord-rpc), [OnlyNow](https://onlynow.yumi.to), and [OneKiji](https://github.com/onekiji/onekiji).

 ## Hello Rust 👋